-At this point nearly all knowledge is being stored in computer memory, and it will be lost to the future, since it’s highly unlikely we’ll be able to read it.
+Nearly all knowledge is being stored in electronically in media that won’t be readable after microprocessors stop being made, and it will be lost to the future, since it’s highly unlikely we’ll be able to read it.
 Books and microfiche have a lifespan of 500 years if they’re stored at optimal dryness and temperature, which is why I encourage material scientists, librarians, and perhaps you, to consider what knowledge we might preserve, and how we could do so in “Peak Oil and the Preservation of Knowledge“.

 Microprocessors are essential, they’re in just about everything